milvus-io/community/blog/en/top-10-keywords-dominates-milvus-community-in-2023.md

 Simple deployment remains the Milvus team’s ongoing goal.
 To fulfill this commitment, we introduced [Milvus Lite](https://milvus.io/docs/milvus_lite.md#Get-Started-with-Milvus-Lite), a lightweight alternative to Milvus that is fully functional but has no K8s or Docker dependencies.

-We further streamlined deployment by introducing the lighter [NATS](https://zilliz.com/blog/optimizing-data-communication-milvus-embraces-nats-messaging)messaging solution and consolidating node components.
+We further streamlined deployment by introducing the lighter [NATS](https://zilliz.com/blog/optimizing-data-communication-milvus-embraces-nats-messaging) messaging solution and consolidating node components.
 Responding to user feedback, we're gearing up to release a standalone version without dependencies, with ongoing efforts to enhance features and simplify deployment operations.
 The rapid iteration of Milvus showcases the community's continuous commitment to the continued refinement of the deployment process.

 ## #10 Deletion — unraveling the impact